priyanshsingh11/agentic-ai-chatbot/Better Version/README.md

 - DuckDuckGo Search for live web queries
 - Calculator tool for arithmetic operations
 - Stock price tool for fetching market data
+- RAG retriever for fetching relevant document context

 Tools are invoked automatically by the agent when required.